cristianbuse/VBA-FastDictionary/Implementation.md

 As briefly mentioned in the [Hashing](#hashing) section, there is no rehashing in the real sense of the word.
 Instead, all hash values are stored along with the key.
 Still, the method called when the hash table needs to grow is named [```Rehash```](https://github.com/cristianbuse/VBA-FastDictionary/blob/ae95c6e909625c3d95328f64bb3e01a2232485fc/src/Dictionary.cls#L415-L443) because most people are familiar with the concept.

-By avoiding to rehash the actual keys, this Dictionary can adapt efficiently the hash table size to any number of key-item pairs.
+By avoiding rehashing the actual keys, this Dictionary can adapt efficiently the hash table size to any number of key-item pairs.
 This approach required 'subhashing'

 Sub-hash values are re-computed based on the full hash and the new hash table size, when the hash table needs to grow in size.